 I feel like I need to warn you that these may not be as “hot” as the average buffalo chicken strips.
 If you like your buffalo chicken really spicy, you may want to add more hot sauce drops to the chicken in step 7 of the instructions.
 It is plenty spicy to me though, especially with the hot sauce whipped goat cheese sauce.

 If you want to play it safe, you could always add more hot sauce after the chicken strips are cooked and then adjust the amount of hot sauce for the next time you make these.
 Since, there will likely be a next time.

-- 2 pounds chicken breast, cut into chicken finger/strip shapes
+- 1.5 pounds chicken tenders, if you need to, cut into chicken finger/strip shapes

 - 1 egg whisked